Yuj-Wu/Test-SBM/README.md

 # Test-SBM
-This file provides the code of the testing method proposed by "Testing the Stochastic Block Models Based on Maximum Sampling Entry-Wise Deviations".
+This file provides the code of our proposed testing method in "Testing the Stochastic Block Models Based on Maximum Sampling Entry-Wise Deviations".

 Test_I contains the code for testing hypothesis (I).